SteveDoyle2/pyNastran/README.md

  - updated nptyping requirements
  - support for NX 2019.0, 2019.1

-See pyNastran `v1.3.3 release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.3.3>`_ for details on the 54 bug fixes.
+See pyNastran [release notes](https://github.com/SteveDoyle2/pyNastran/releases/tag/1.3.3) for details on the 54 bug fixes.
 Not too bad for 2.5 months!

 ### pyNastran v1.3.2 has been released (2020/4/8)